Does Asbestos Cause Lung Cancer?

 What Is Asbestos?

-A naturally-occurring mineral, asbestos is a bundle of fibers that can be found in rock and soil deposits all over the world.
-There are 2 primary types (chrysotile and amphibole), and both have been linked to lung cancer and other diseases.
+A naturally occurring mineral, asbestos is a bundle of fibers that can be found in rock and soil deposits all over the world.
+There are two primary types (chrysotile and amphibole), and both have been linked to lung cancer and other diseases.
 Prolonged exposure to the mineral wasn’t known publicly to cause illness until recently.
 Yet, even then, it was still used in many building capacities.

 The mineral’s fibers are useful because they are durable, fire- and electricity-resistant, and cost-effective.
 It’s also resistant to chemical corrosion.
 Commonly, this carcinogen was used as an insulation product since the Industrial Revolution to insulate factories, schools, and ships.
 It was also used to make automobile brake and clutch parts, roofing shingles, ceiling and floor tiles, cement, and textiles, as well as many other products.

 Get the Help You Need